dodopontocom/darcano/README.md

 https://daedaluswallet.io/

 # DIY or Try it yourself
-Be able to try running Cardano node (StakePool) from ZERO
+Be able to try running Cardano node (StakePool) from ZERO to TESTNET-HERO ;) [here](INSTRUCTIONS.md)
-[here](INSTRUCTIONS.md)